chrisred/posh-scripts/README.md

 To log information and errors to the "Application" event log an event source named `LogClean` must be registered.
 This can be done with the following command on the server running the script.

 `New-EventLog -LogName 'Application' -Source 'LogClean'`

+## Set-RemoteWMIPermissions.ps1 ##

+Assign a non-admin account the permissions required to access WMI namespaces and the Service Control Manager remotely.
+The most common use case is for monitoring solutions which read performance counter (or other values) via WMI queries.
+Activity is logged to the Application event log under the "MonitorPermissions" source.
+The script has been tested on Server 2012 R2 and greater.

+Typically this would be run as a computer startup script via Group Policy and be used in addition to adding the non-admin account to built-in groups such as `Distributed COM Users` and `Performance Monitor Users`.

+### Example ###

+`.\Set-RemoteWMIPermissions.ps1 -AccountName 'MyUser'`

+`.\Set-RemoteWMIPermissions.ps1 -AccountName 'MyUser' -DomainName 'MYDOMAIN'`

+When calling from a PowerShell console or existing script using a path which contains spaces the path must be quoted and the call operator (`&`) used.

+`& "C:\My Path\Set-RemoteWMIPermissions.ps1" -AccountName 'MyUser'`

+## Set-RemoteServicePermissions.ps1 ##

+Assign a non-admin account the permissions required to read the status of a service object remotely.
+For most service objects this access right is assigned to locally authenticated users only.
+Activity is logged to the Application event log under the "MonitorPermissions" source.
+The script has been tested on Server 2012 R2 and greater.

+Typically this would be run via Group Policy or a Scheduled Task and be used in addition to the `Set-RemoteWMIPermissions.ps1` script which assigns simlar permissions to the Service Control Manager.

+### Example ###

+`.\Set-RemoteServicePermissions.ps1 -AccountName 'MyUser' -ServiceName 'MyService'`

+`.\Set-RemoteServicePermissions.ps1 -AccountName 'MyUser' -ServiceName 'MyService' -DomainName 'MYDOMAIN'`

+When calling from a PowerShell console or existing script using a path which contains spaces the path must be quoted and the call operator (`&`) used.

+`& "C:\My Path\Set-RemoteServicePermissions.ps1" -AccountName 'MyUser' -ServiceName 'MyService'`